 Our website is all about cycling, and in so doing, raise money for our charities.
 Last year Maxine supported the Victoria Grandmothers for Africa which is a 3-day ride in September cycling from Campbell River to Victoria.
-Prior to that, both Dave and Maxine supported the local YANA charity by taking part in their local Bicycle Ride in Comox sponsored by Simon’s Cycles of Comox.
-This year, 2018, we hope to again ride for YANA in the Comox Valley.
+Prior to that, both Dave and Maxine have supported the Ride for the local YANA charity by taking part in their local Bicycle Ride, but due to Covid-19 this was cancelled.
+This year, 2021, we hope to again ride for YANA in the Comox Valley.
+Watch this space!